Learn About Bone Graft

 You will need to keep the bone graft area clean and dry.
 Follow instructions about showering.

 Do not smoke.
 Smoking slows or prevents bone healing.
 If you smoke, the graft is more likely to fail.
 Be aware that nicotine patches slow healing just like smoking does.
 You may also be told not to take non steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
-These drugs can slow down bone fusion.
+These medicines can slow down bone fusion.

 You may need to use a bone stimulator.
 These are machines that can be worn over the surgical area to stimulate bone growth.
 Not all bone graft surgeries require the use of bone stimulators.
-Your provider will let you know if you'll need to use a bone stimulator.
+Your surgeon will let you know if you'll need to use a bone stimulator.

 What is the outlook (prognosis) for Bone Graft?